 The lethal victimization of women within the family sphere is encountered in all regions and countries.
-UNODC estimates that the deaths of women and girls resulting from intentional homicide perpetrated by an intimate partner or family member amounted to a global total of 50,000 in 2017.
-An improvement in the coverage of gender-disaggregated country data has led UNODC to reevaluate the 2012 figure published in the previous edition of the Global Study on Homicide to 48,000.
-The number of female deaths resulting from intimate partner or family/related homicide may therefore have increased slightly.
+UNODC estimates that the deaths of women and girls resulting from intentional homicide perpetrated by an intimate partner or other family member amounted to a global total of 50,000 in 2017.
+An improvement in the coverage of sex-disaggregated country data has led UNODC to re-evaluate the 2012 figure published in the previous edition of the Global Study on Homicide to 48,000.
+The number of female deaths resulting from intimate partner/family-related homicide may therefore have increased slightly since 2012.

 Given that the total number of deaths of women and girls worldwide resulting from all forms of intentional homicide amounted to 87,000 in 2017, more than half (58 per cent) of all female victims of intentional homicide, or 137 every day, were actually killed by a member of their own family.
-The number of women killed purely by their intimate partners (not including those killed by family members) was 30,000, meaning that more than one third (34 per cent) of all women and girls intentionally killed worldwide, or 82 every day, are killed by someone whom they would normally trust and expect to care for them.
+The number of women killed purely by their intimate partners (i.e. not including other family members) was 30,000, meaning that more than one third (34 per cent) of all women and girls intentionally killed worldwide, or 82 every day, are killed by someone whom they would normally trust and expect to care for them.